Smithsonian/si_md5_file/README.md

 The command can take these arguments:

- * `folder`: Where to look for folders and files.
-It will run in all subfolders.
+ * `folder`: Which folder to run in.
+Will ignore subfolders.
  * `fileformat`: What format to use when creating the MD5 file:
    ** `m f`: `[MD5 hash] [filename]` (space-separated) ** `f m`: `[filename] [MD5 hash]` (space-separated)